Association with vessel vectors

 (Strayer 1999); Corbicula may advantageously compete for food resources with sphaeriids and juvenile unionids since they have larger filtration rates, on a per biomass basis, than sphaeriids and unionids and consequently have the potential to limit planktonic food available to native bivalves (McMahon 1991).

 Toxicity / Life stage (?)
-Unknown
+Not relevant

 Bioaccumulation association (?)
-Not entered
+Anthropogenic chemical compounds

 Known human health impact?
 Not known